Averroes Ai Automated Visual inspection software

 What Is AOI in Semiconductor Wafer Inspection?

-Automated Optical Inspection is a non-contact, high-speed inspection method used in semiconductor manufacturing to identify surface defects, dimensional anomalies, and pattern misalignments on wafers.
+Automated Optical Inspection is a high-speed, non-contact inspection method used to detect surface and pattern defects on semiconductor wafers.

 How AOI Systems Work

-Modern AOI tools for wafers rely on a tightly integrated stack of hardware and software that performs multiple steps in sequence to ensure inspection accuracy and consistency.
+Modern AOI wafer inspection tools rely on a tightly integrated stack of hardware and software that performs multiple steps in sequence to ensure inspection accuracy and consistency.

 1. Image Acquisition